BenjaminSchwenker/tbsw/INSTALL.md

 # INSTALL test beam software (tbsw)

 The installation procedure is tested on ubuntu 16.04.
-The requirements for an installation on Scientific Linux 7 is explained below.
+The requirements for an installation on Scientific Linux 7 are explained below.

 # Prerequisites